Txus5012/WFRP4e-Endeavours/README.md

 Subdivided in Criminal Endeavours (adds "Between adventures" endeavours), Organized Crime Endeavours (adds "Between adventures" endeavours), Gaol Endeavours (replaces "Between adventures" endeavours) and Wilderness Travel Endeavours (replaces "Travel" endeavours).

 ## Contributions
-Only the endeavours from the Core Rulebook, Up in arms, Winds of Magic and Sea of Claws modules have journal links included.
-If you want to contribute and have Enemy in Shadows, Altdorf: Crown of the Empire, Lustria and/or Old World Bundle I Foundry modules, you can help me with the rest of the journal links.
+Only the endeavours from the Core Rulebook, Up in arms, Winds of Magic, Sea of Claws and Altdorf: Crown of the Empire modules have journal links included.
+If you want to contribute and have Enemy in Shadows, Lustria and/or Old World Bundle I Foundry modules, you can help me with the rest of the journal links.

+Thanks to [pierfreeman](https://github.com/pierfreeman) for Altdorf: Crown of the Empire links.

 Contact me in the issues tab or in this [Discord channel](https://discord.com/channels/449845411344154634/1314908461514883072).